uhasmicoda/MySeleniumNewRepo/appium.md

 | **Android Studio (with SDK & ADB)**    | Provides **SDK tools, Emulator, ADB commands** (mandatory for Android automation). |

-## 4 What are Desired Capabilities in Appium?
+## 4 What are Desired Capabilities in Appium.

 In Appium, Desired Capabilities are basically a set of key–value pairs that act like instructions for the Appium server, telling it what kind of automation session we want to start.
 Whenever we write a test script, before executing any action, our client script sends these capabilities to the Appium server in the form of a JSON object.
 The server then uses this information to launch the right platform, the right device, and the right application.
 For example, in Android automation, we usually define capabilities such as the platform name, platform version, device name, automation engine (like UiAutomator2), and the details of the application under test such as app package and app activity.
 Similarly, for iOS we provide capabilities like platform name, platform version, device UDID, automation engine (like XCUITest), and the bundle ID of the app.
 Desired Capabilities make the framework flexible because by changing these values we can run the same test scripts on different devices, OS versions, or even on real devices and emulators without changing the core logic of our test.
 In short, they act as the bridge between our test scripts and the mobile environment by defining all the necessary configurations for a successful session.